RBI Grade B 2026 Complete 6 Month Study Plan, Check Details

 Add as a preferred source on Google

-The RBI Grade B Notification 2026 is expected to be released soon by the Reserve Bank of India for the recruitment of RBI Grade B officers.
-Aspirants interested in appearing for the RBI Grade B exam require a disciplined approach.
-Starting the preparation early is an advantage for all aspirants, whether beginners or working professionals.
-Once the notification is released, candidates will have only 60 days to appear for the Phase 1 exam, followed by nearly another 60 days to appear for the Phase 2 mains exam.
+The RBI Grade B Notification 2026 is expected to be released soon by the Reserve Bank of India for the recruitment of Grade B officers.
+If you are planning to appear for the exam, starting your preparation early can make a big difference.
+The competition is high, and a well-planned approach is important, especially for beginners and working professionals managing limited time.
+Once the notification is released, you usually get around 60 days for Phase 1 preparation, followed by another 60 days for Phase 2.
+This makes early preparation not just helpful, but necessary to stay ahead.

-In this blog, we have provided a detailed month-wise study plan to help aspirants prepare for the upcoming RBI Grade B 2026 exam.
+In this blog, we have provided a detailed month-wise study plan to help you prepare for the upcoming RBI Grade B 2026 exam.

 How to cover the entire RBI Grade B syllabus in the next 6 months?